 Why You Should Consider Adding Flamingo Meat to Your Diet

-Flamingo meat is high in proteins as it contains 22 gram of protein for every 100 gram serving, which makes it one of the leanest items that you can eat.
+Flamingo meat is high in proteins as it contains 22 grams of protein for every 100-gram serving, which makes it one of the leanest items that you can eat.
 Protein is needed by our body to repair and build muscles and tissues after a long day’s work.
 Moreover, proteins also help in maintaining the body’s muscle mass.

-Flamingo meat contains small amount of calcium at 50 milligrams which makes up for 0.1% of our daily recommended value of Calcium.
-Calcium is essential to give strength to our teeth, nails, bones and muscles so that we can have better body structure.
+Flamingo meat contains a small amount of calcium at 50 milligrams which makes up for 0.1% of our daily recommended value of Calcium.
+Calcium is essential to give strength to our teeth, nails, bones, and muscles so that we can have better body structure.

-Flamingo meat contains high amount of sodium at 2,300 milligrams which is good for our kidneys.
+5. Flamingo meat contains a high amount of sodium at 2,300 milligrams which is good for our kidneys.

-Sodium helps in regulation of blood pressure so consuming this bird’s meat can be very helpful especially for those individuals who are suffering from hypertension or have high blood pressure problem.
+Sodium helps in the regulation of blood pressure so consuming this bird’s meat can be very helpful, especially for those individuals who are suffering from hypertension or have high blood pressure problems.
 Sodium makes our body’s fluid levels balanced which is good for our kidneys.

-Flamingo meat can be processed to make high-quality products like sausages, burgers and pies.
+6. Flamingo meat can be processed to make high-quality products like sausages, burgers, and pies.

-Flamingo meat can be processed to make other foodstuff that are very nutritional but leaner compared to other types of meats found in the market today.
+Flamingo meat can be processed to make another foodstuff that is very nutritional but leaner compared to other types of meats found in the market today.
 It is also believed that flamingo meat is often processed and used in sausages and burgers.

 Are Flamingo Eggs Safe to Eat?